jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 Unit tests will check API responses for the following:
 - Ability to connect to API endpoint
 - API responses properly return data in a JSON format
+- API responses include the correct HTTP status code
-- API payloads return a 200 OK response
+- API responses include the expected API return code
+- API responses are received within an acceptable time frame
 - CRUD success.
 POST requests are always run first, then GET requests to check that the creation was successful, then PUT requests attempt to update the created object, then finally DELETE requests attempt to destroy the object.